CharlotteJana/momcalc/README.md

 # Introduction

-Package `momcalc` includes different functions to *calculate moments* of some distributions.
+The package `momcalc` includes different functions to *calculate moments* of some distributions.
 It is possible to calculate the moments of a normal, lognormal or gamma distribution symbolically.
 These distributions may be multivariate.
 The distribution or moments of the [BEGG distribution](https://www.researchgate.net/publication/280136422_A_Bimodal_Extension_of_the_Generalized_Gamma_Distribution) can be calculated numerically.
 Raw moments can be transformed into central moments and vice versa.
 The package also provides a test